Working With Draft Horses on a Small, Sustainable Farm

-The good news is that farming with horses is becoming more popular... again.
-I can personally understand why - seems our farmer-ancestors weren't suffering much without the tractor.
+The good news is that farming with horses is becoming more popular. . . again.
+I can personally understand why as it seems our farmer-ancestors weren't suffering much without the tractor.

 Don’t forget that the horses will also provide great compost for any farm that grows anything!
 Horse manure just needs to be aged properly, and it will supply plants with a rich but gentle source of nitrogen, among other important nutrients.

 If you’re dealing with small acreage, something like 300 or less, draft horses could prove to be worth their weight in gold.
 A smaller operation, say, maybe a 30-acre vegetable farm, is a perfect candidate to profit from the use of horses.
 A good two-horse team can plow (turn over the soil in a field) 2 acres per day.
 The same team should be able to cultivate about 7 acres of row crops.

 Small dairy operations that make their own hay can benefit from the use of horses rather than solely relying on tractors.
 Using a sickle bar mower to cut the hay will save on fuel costs.